Welcome to Our Practice

 We are seeing patients in the office.
-It's measured re-opening and we have taken step to ensure we do everything possible to keep our patients and our staff healthy.
-We still offer Tele-visits for people who do not want to come or do not need to come to the office.
+We have taken step to ensure we do everything possible to keep our patients and our staff healthy.
+We offer Tele-visits for people who do not want to come or do not need to come to the office.